huchaoning/hcn/README.md

 ## License

-Distributed under the MIT License.
-See [LICENSE](https://github.com/huchaoning/hcn/blob/main/LICENSE) for more information.
+This project is licensed under the MIT License.
+For more details, please refer to the [LICENSE](https://github.com/huchaoning/hcn/blob/main/LICENSE) file in the repository.